 - Be included in an appropriate definition linkbase hierarchy

 - Be associated with appropriate labels in the

 - Have an appropriate type and balance attribute

 - Be appropriately anchored to core taxonomy elements

 Seahorse® automatically generates artefacts to meet the above criteria, driven by a simple user interface that lets the user focus on accurate tagging.

 ESEF is fully supported on our True North Data Platform.
 Our Seahorse® and Beacon® applications are available to firms and partners now for preparation and review of ESEF filings.

 Seahorse® and Beacon® are browser based applications, delivered as SaaS, so clients can get started immediately.
 Our True North Data Platform also provides a range of APIs, so we can work with you to integrate our capabilities into your own solutions should that be more desirable longer term.

-We expect some finer details to be clarified throughout 2019 as national regulators, tagging service providers and filers grapple with the new mandate, and we are ready to help our clients keep up with that evolving landscape.
+We expect some finer details to be clarified throughout 2019 and 2020 as national regulators, tagging service providers and filers grapple with the new mandate, and we are ready to help our clients keep up with that evolving landscape.

 - supplementing Directive 2004/109/EC